Álvaro Obregón: Re-election and assassination

 Obregón formally began his presidential campaign in May 1927.
 CROM and a large part of public opinion were against his re-election, but he still counted on the support of most of the army and of the National Agrarian Party.

 Two of Obregón's oldest allies, General Arnulfo R. Gómez and General Francisco Serrano, opposed his re-election.
 Serrano launched an anti-Obregón rebellion and was ultimately assassinated.
 Gómez later called for an insurrection against Obregón, but was soon killed as well.

 Obregón won the 1928 Mexican presidential election, but months before assuming the presidency he was assassinated.
 Calles' harsh treatment of Roman Catholics had led to a rebellion known as the Cristero War, which broke out in 1926.
 As an ally of Calles, Obregón was hated by Catholics and was assassinated in La Bombilla Café on July 17, 1928, shortly after his return to Mexico City, by José de León Toral, a Roman Catholic opposed to the government's anti-Catholic policies.
-Toral was offended by the Calles government's anti-religious laws, which led to the Cristero War by Catholics against the regime.
 Obregón was not as fiercely anticlerical as Calles and had not imposed the anticlerical provisions of the 1917 constitution when he was president.
 Toral's subsequent trial resulted in his conviction and execution by firing squad.
 A Capuchin nun named María Concepción Acevedo de la Llata, "Madre Conchita", was implicated in the case and was thought to be the mastermind behind Obregón's murder.
 León Toral sought retribution for the execution of Miguel Pro, who was falsely convicted of attempting to assassinate Obregón a year prior.